noahkoch/functionable/README.md

 * Implement more standard ruby methods

 ### About the name
-Hollerith punched cards were one of the many names given to the punchcards that we used in very early computers (tabulating machines).
-Named after Herman Hollerith, the founder of The Tabulating Machine Company (which would eventually turn into IBM through an acquisition).
+Hollerith punched cards were one of the many names given to the punchcards that we used in very early computers.
+Named after Herman Hollerith, the founder of The Tabulating Machine Company.
+That company would eventually turn into IBM through an acquisition.

 You can think of Hollerith as an punched card for your Ruby application.